 Many of our recent graduates are working as forecasters for private businesses, the National Weather Service, and the military or have pursued graduate school and research careers.
 Some are also working as broadcast meteorologists, environmental consultants, and math or science teachers.
 Over the past year, several current students have been selected for paid research experiences funded by NASA and NSF or been hired as paid interns at the National Weather Service, television stations, and private sector forecasting firms.

-You may contact Dr. Anne Case Hanks (email@example.com) or Dr. Larry Hopper (firstname.lastname@example.org) if you would like to learn more about our bachelor's degree program, minor option, or careers in the atmospheric sciences!
+You may contact Dr. Anne Case Hanks (email@example.com) or Dr. Todd Murphy (firstname.lastname@example.org) if you would like to learn more about our bachelor's degree program, minor option, or careers in the atmospheric sciences!

 The ULM Student Chapter of the American Meteorological Society (ULM AMS) strives to promote and foster the development of operational meteorology and research

 in the Ark-La-Miss region.
 Our meetings and projects incorporate informative and social

 events including guest speakers from the National Weather Service, private industry,